 Mitochondria are the powerhouses of the cell with numerous physiological, molecular, and genetic functions (Box 1).
 Every study of mitochondrial health and disease is faced with Evolution, Age, Gender and sex, Lifestyle, and Environment (EAGLE) as essential background conditions intrinsic to the individual patient or subject, cohort, species, tissue and to some extent even cell line.
 As a large and coordinated group of laboratories and researchers, the mission of the global MitoEAGLE Network is to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
 Harmonization of experimental protocols and implementation of a quality control and data management system are required to interrelate results gathered across a spectrum of studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.
-In this way, researchers within the same and across different disciplines will be positioned to compare findings across traditions and generations to an agreed upon set of clearly defined and accepted international standards.
+In this way, researchers within the same and across different disciplines can compare findings across traditions and generations to clearly defined and accepted international standards.